equinor/webviz-subsurface-components/src/lib/components/NewLayeredMap/webgl/eqGL/README.md

 ```
 ### Further work
 * Support more WebGL features
-    * Maybe `egGL.texture({ texture: image, flipY: true })` would be handy, since now one have to manually define a _texture-index_.
-EqGL can do this internally, just like the framebuffer.
     * Add support for renderbuffers.
     * What do [ReGL](https://github.com/regl-project/regl) have that we do not? 🤔